-2. Check Netcare.
+- 2. Check EMR Chart.
+Working off your patient list, open each patient's EMR chart.
+Review the recent worklists to note if the patient was previously called, and whether they called back, and any other relevant information. - 3.
+Check Netcare.
 Prior to contacting patients aged 75+, you should review Netcare to ensure the patient is not deceased or in long term care.
 If your clinic is live on CPAR and you receive monthly demographic mismatch reports listing all deceased patients, you may skip this step.
-If the patient is deceased or in long term care, you can follow the clinic process to inform the physician and update the patient's status in the EMR.
+If the patient is deceased or in long term care, you can follow the clinic process to inform the PCP and update the patient's status in the EMR.
 Then, proceed to Step # 4.